ioBroker/ioBroker.docs/docs/en/viz/widgets.md

 |----|----|

 | `Object ID` | The ID of the data point is entered here, which is to control the visibility of the selected widget.
 The data point can be searched for using the button.
-| Condition | The widget becomes visible if the condition entered here for the above data point ...
+| Condition | The widget is visible if the condition entered here for the above data point ...
 | The value for the condition | ... corresponds to the value entered here.

 #### **Generally**